 EATING OUT IN SWAN

 Being such a large neighborhood, SWAN has a variety of restaurants to dine at.
 The Bitter End Coffeehouse is a 24-hour cafe that offers a number of specialty coffee drinks, smoothies, and teas to their patrons.
 Not only do they provide delicious beverages, they also have free wi-fi for people to use.
+Along Fulton Street is Rise Authentic Baking Company with a vegan and gluten-free bakery and coffee shop.
 Further north in the neighborhood is Ferris Coffee & Nut, a family owned and operated facility.

 Another family owned restaurant in the SWAN neighborhood is Vito’s Pizza which was originally established in 1973 as Steve’s Pizza.
 When the current owner purchased the restaurant, he changed the name and did the remodeling himself.
 They are pleased to offer pizza for dine-in, carry out, and delivery to their patrons.
 However, if staying in and preparing a home-cooked meal is more your style, stop by Bridge Street Market for a great selection of foods and drinks.